Miss Kuroitsu from the Monster Development Department: Anime

 In July 2021, an anime adaptation was announced by Flex Comix.
 It was later revealed to be a television series produced by Quad and directed by Hisashi Saitō, with Katsuhiko Takayama overseeing the series' scripts, Kazuya Morimae designing the characters, and manzo composing the music.
 It aired from January 9 to April 3, 2022, on ABC and TV Asahi's Animazing!!! programming block.
 (Note: ABC lists the series premiere at 26:00 on January 8, 2022, which is effectively 2:00 a.m.
 JST on January 9.)
 AXXX1S performed the opening theme song "Special force", while Maybe Me performed the ending theme songs "Aimai Identity" and "Destiny".
 Crunchyroll licensed the series outside of Asia.
 Medialink licensed the series in Southeast Asia, South Asia, and Oceania minus Australia and New Zealand.

+Each episode features appearances by one or more local heroes alongside narration provided by a tokusatsu actor.